airborne-commando/OPSEC-OSINT-Tools/markdown/IMINT.md

 # GEOINT (Geographical Intelligence)

-What is GEOINT?[^odni]
+What is GEOINT?[^1]

 Geospatial Intelligence is the analysis and visual representation of security related activities on the earth.
 It is produced through an integration of imagery, imagery intelligence, and geospatial information.

 # IMINT (Imagery Intelligence)

 ### Definition
-IMINT—Imagery Intelligence[^odni] includes representations of objects reproduced electronically or by optical means on film, electronic display devices, or other media.
+IMINT—Imagery Intelligence[^1] includes representations of objects reproduced electronically or by optical means on film, electronic display devices, or other media.
 Imagery can be derived from visual photography, radar sensors, and electro-optics.
-NGA is the manager for all imagery intelligence activities, both classified and unclassified, within the government, including requirements, collection, processing, exploitation, dissemination, archiving, and retrieval.[^odni]
+NGA is the manager for all imagery intelligence activities, both classified and unclassified, within the government, including requirements, collection, processing, exploitation, dissemination, archiving, and retrieval.[^1]

 ### Who Uses IMINT?
-- **Civilians:** Disaster tracking, social media verification, urban planning (unclassified).[^govinfo]
+- **Civilians:** Disaster tracking, social media verification, urban planning (unclassified).[^12]
-- **Law Enforcement:** Surveillance, crime investigation, missing persons search (classified).[^odni]
+- **Law Enforcement:** Surveillance, crime investigation, missing persons search (classified).[^1]

 ### SOCMINT (Social Intelligence)

-SOCMINT[^hhs][^rit] refers to collecting and analyzing digital data about social relationships and networks, primarily through metadata, social media activity, and geolocation data.
+SOCMINT[^4][^2] refers to collecting and analyzing digital data about social relationships and networks, primarily through metadata, social media activity, and geolocation data.
 It focuses on:

 - **Social Networks:** Mapping social dynamics and connections.
 - **Data Sources:** Social platforms (Facebook, Instagram, LinkedIn), communications metadata, location info.